head_img_slim

 The Era of Toyotomi Hideyoshi

-At the time of the Honnoji Incident, Hashiba Hideyoshi (later Toyotomi Hideyoshi), who was fighting against the Mori clan in the Chugoku region, received urgent news and made peace with the Mori, turning his forces around, and defeated Akechi Mitsuhide at the Battle of Yamazaki.
-Over the succession of Nobunaga, Hideyoshi clashed with Shibata Katsuie of Echizen, and seized the initiative by defeating him at the Battle of Shizugatake.
-Hideyoshi then continued Nobunaga's work and promoted national unification, subjugating the Chosokabe clan of Shikoku in 1585 and the Shimazu clan of Kyushu in 1587.
-Furthermore, in 1590, he destroyed the Hojo clan of Kanto at the Siege of Odawara and formally subjugated the Date clan of Oshu, achieving nominal unification of the country.
+Shortly before the Honnoji Incident, Hashiba Hideyoshi (later Toyotomi Hideyoshi), who was fighting the Mori clan in the Chugoku region, received urgent news and made peace with the Mori clan.
+He then turned his army and defeated Akechi Mitsuhide at the Battle of Yamazaki.
+He clashed with Shibata Katsuie of Echizen over Nobunaga's succession, and by defeating him at the Battle of Shizugatake in 1583, he seized control of the Hokuriku region and effectively assumed leadership in national unification.

 Under the Toyotomi administration, the establishment of a system to support national unification was also underway.
-Hideyoshi conducted the Taiko Land Survey, a nationwide survey of feudal lords' territories based on land survey records, and clarified the annual tax burden based on the kokudaka system.
-He also issued the Sword Hunt Order, which confiscated weapons such as swords and spears from peasants, forcing them to focus on farming and clarifying the social distinction between samurai and peasants.
-These policies promoted "one man's control over the land" and "separation of soldiers and farmers," laying the foundation for the Edo period's feudal domain system.
+Hideyoshi conducted the Taiko Land Survey nationwide, clearly grasping the feudal lords' territories based on the kokudaka system.
+He also issued the Sword Hunt Order, which took weapons away from farmers, forcing them to focus on farming and clearly distinguishing between samurai and farmers.
+He also issued the Order for One Castle Lord per Province, thoroughly enforcing the principles of "one land, one ruler" and "separation of soldiers and farmers," laying the foundation for the feudal domain system of the Edo period.

 Toyotomi Hideyoshi’s Foreign Policy

 In foreign relations, while Nobunaga tolerated Christianity to a certain extent in order to secure trade interests with the Western Barbarians and to contain Buddhist influence, Hideyoshi gradually became more wary.
-During the course of his conquest of Kyushu, he learned that the Christian daimyo Omura Sumitada had donated Nagasaki to a church.
-In 1587, he issued the Missionary Expulsion Order, ordering missionaries to leave the country and restricting missionary activities.
+Upon learning that Christian daimyo Omura Sumitada had donated Nagasaki to a church during the subjugation of Kyushu, Hideyoshi issued the Missionary Expulsion Order in 1587, ordering missionaries to leave the country and restricting missionary activities within the country.

-Meanwhile, Hideyoshi harbored ambitions for expansion into the continent, and through the So clan of Tsushima, he demanded that Korea guide them to Ming and accept a similar response of submission.
-When Korea refused, a large army was sent to the Korean Peninsula in 1592 (the Bunroku War).
-Japanese forces initially advanced from southern Korea to Hanseong (Seoul) and Pyongyang, but with the valiant efforts of the Korean navy and reinforcements from the Ming army, the front lines became deadlocked and a ceasefire was eventually reached.
-When peace negotiations broke down, Japan again sent troops to Korea in 1597 (the Keicho War).
-However, when Hideyoshi died of illness in 1598, Japanese forces withdrew, bringing an end to the long-running Korean campaign.
-This war placed a heavy burden on the western daimyo and exhausted them, while Tokugawa Ieyasu and others, who did not take part in the campaign as a major force, were able to preserve their military and financial strength, creating the conditions for them to take the lead in postwar politics.
+Meanwhile, Hideyoshi harbored ambitions for expansion into the continent, and through the So clan of Tsushima, he demanded that Korea pay tribute to the Ming and send envoys.
+When Korea refused, he sent a large army to the Korean Peninsula in 1592 (the Bunroku War).
+Japanese forces temporarily advanced from southern Korea to Hanseong and Pyongyang, but due to the valiant efforts of the Korean navy and Ming reinforcements, the war front reached a stalemate.
+Peace negotiations failed, and Hideyoshi again sent troops in 1597 (the Keicho War).
+When Hideyoshi died of illness in 1598, Japanese forces withdrew, bringing an end to the long-running Korean invasion.

-After Hideyoshi's death, his successor, Toyotomi Hideyori, was still a child, and the government was left to the Five Elders and Five Magistrates.
-However, the conflict between Tokugawa Ieyasu and Ishida Mitsunari deepened.
-In 1600, the Eastern Army, led by Ieyasu, clashed with the Western Army led by Mitsunari at the Battle of Sekigahara in Mino Province, resulting in a victory for the Eastern Army.
-Ieyasu redistributed the territories of the various daimyo, significantly reducing and transferring the feudal lords who belonged to the Western Army, thereby placing his subordinates throughout the country.
+After Hideyoshi's death, his successor, Toyotomi Hideyori, was still young, and the government was left to the Five Elders and Five Commissioners.
+However, conflict deepened between the Eastern Army led by Tokugawa Ieyasu and the Western Army led by Ishida Mitsunari.
+In 1600, the two armies clashed at Sekigahara in Mino, resulting in the victory of the Eastern Army.
+Following the Battle of Sekigahara, Ieyasu reduced and transferred the feudal lords who belonged to the Western Army, placing them under his own influence.
 In 1603, Ieyasu was appointed Shogun and established the shogunate in Edo, marking the establishment of the Edo Shogunate, a full-fledged military government.

-Even after the establishment of the Edo Shogunate, the Toyotomi clan continued to reside in Osaka Castle and maintained great economic and military power.
-Ieyasu saw this as a threat, and took issue with the inscription on the bell that was cast when the Great Buddha Hall of Hokoji Temple was rebuilt, using it as an excuse to attack the Toyotomi clan.
-The Winter Siege of Osaka took place in 1614, followed the following year by the Summer Siege of Osaka in 1615, during which Osaka Castle fell, and Toyotomi Hideyori and Yodo-dono committed suicide, resulting in the downfall of the Toyotomi clan.
-This marked the end of the large-scale wars between daimyo that had continued since the Sengoku period, and Japan transitioned to a long period of peace and rule under the Edo Shogunate, in other words, the Edo period.
+Even after the establishment of the Edo Shogunate, the Toyotomi clan maintained its residence in Osaka Castle and maintained enormous economic and military power.
+Ieyasu viewed this presence as a threat, and used the inscriptions on the temple bell cast for the reconstruction of the Great Buddha Hall of Hokoji Temple ("Peace and Prosperity for the Nation" and "Happiness for the Ruler and His Subjects") as a political pretext to attack the Toyotomi clan.
+The Winter Siege of Osaka took place in 1614, and the Summer Siege of Osaka the following year in 1615, during which Osaka Castle fell, and Toyotomi Hideyori and Yodo-dono committed suicide, marking the demise of the Toyotomi clan.

 Timeline of Azuchi-Momoyama Period period